volcanicminds/playbook/contact-us.md

 ## How to start a new project together

-Volcanic Minds welcomes business partners who are interested in collaborating with us.
-If you want to become a partner or need more information about the partnership opportunities, please send us an email at [info@volcanicminds.com](mailto:info@volcanicminds.com).
-We're always open to exploring new partnerships with individuals and organizations from various industries and backgrounds.
-Thank you for considering Volcanic Minds as your potential partner.
+We are unceasingly desirous to talk about new proejcts and opportunities, even at the early stage of business.
+Don't hesitate to submit your project, idea or potential collaboration by dropping us a line at [info@volcanicminds.com](mailto:info@volcanicminds.com).

 ## How to come on board

-Volcanic Minds is always seeking highly motivated individuals to join our team.
-If the candidate is looking for a challenging and rewarding opportunity, they are invited to send their CV and a presentation letter to [hr@volcanicminds.com](mailto:hr@volcanicminds.com).
+Volcanic Minds is always seeking highly motivated professionals to join our amazing team.
+If you are a candidate and are  looking for a challenging and rewarding opportunity, you are invited to send CV and a short presentation to [hr@volcanicminds.com](mailto:hr@volcanicminds.com).
 Please note that our company is highly selective in our hiring process, and we only consider candidates who demonstrate exceptional skills and a strong passion for their work.

 To ensure that they have a complete understanding of our company culture and expectations, we require that all applicants thoroughly read our playbook before sending their application.
 This document outlines our values, goals, and standards, and we believe that it is an essential tool for success within our team.

+**Pay attention:** it's essential that you thoroughly read this playbook before proceeding.

 ## How to become a partner

-[Work in progress]
+ We are always available and happy to meet potential technical and commercial partners interested in collaborating with us, regardless of their industry or background.
+If you would like to become a partner or would like more information about this opportunity, please feel free to contact us at [info@volcanicminds.com](mailto:info@volcanicminds.com).

 ## How to ask us to become your sponsor

-[Work in progress]
+Would you like to involve us in tech events or other activities?
+Are you planning an event, activity or project for social impact?
+We're here to help!
+Write to us at [info@volcanicminds.com](mailto:info@volcanicminds.com).